cpjobling/eg-150-textbook/_sources/laplace_transform/5/circuit_analysis.md

 When dealing with components using their complex component equivalents, the usual circuit analysis rules, KVL, KCL, voltage-divider rule, etc, can all be used.

-Complex impedence of a circuit is the resistance to current flow and is given by the general law $V(s) = Z(s) I(s)$ from which the impendence is given by $Z(s) = V(s)/I(s)$.
+The complex impedence of a circuit is the resistance to current flow and is given by the general law $V(s) = Z(s) I(s)$ from which the impendence is given by $Z(s) = V(s)/I(s)$.
 Similarly, the complex admittance of a circuit is given by $Y(s) = I(s)/V(s)$.

-Complex admittance is the reciprocal of complex impedence $Y(s) = 1/Z(s)$.
+The complex admittance is the reciprocal of the complex impedence $Y(s) = 1/Z(s)$.

-Though not a consequence of the Laplace transform, it is worth noting that the use impedence facilitates the analysis of circuits for which the compoents are commected in series; for circuits with parallel connection of components, the use of admittance facilitates the analsysis.
+Though not a consequence of the Laplace transform, it is worth noting that the use of impedence facilitates the analysis of circuits for which the components are commected in series; for circuits with parallel connection of components, the use of admittance facilitates the analsysis.

 +++ {"slideshow": {"slide_type": "subslide"}}